-Slightly spicy, but the sweetness tames the heat.
-Serve with rice.
+These Asian chicken thighs are slightly spicy but the sweetness tames the heat.
+Delicious served with rice.

-Slightly spicy, but the sweetness tames the heat.
-Serve with rice.
+These Asian chicken thighs are slightly spicy but the sweetness tames the heat.
+Delicious served with rice.

 My husband -- who hates chicken with an unnatural passion the likes of which one only expects to encounter in relation to the usual suspects: anchovies, liver, random Kardashians, and the like -- THAT guy had this to say of this recipe: "Wow.
 That's good chicken.
 And you know it pains me to say that."
 And THEN, my 11 y.o. kid ate an unprecedented THREE servings of a non-dessert-related dish.
 It was like I won the Mom Olympics tonight.
 Got recruited on the Chinese team and plain won that thing.
 Many thanks for the recipe.
 I didn't have the fancy Chinese chili, so I used run-of-the-mill chili powder.
 Also, I put a broil on the last few minutes to give it a bit of edge.
 Apparently, it was all magic.Read More